Immigrate to Australia from Hong-Kong

 - Live and work in Australia

 - Enter and leave the Country as they so choose without the need for further visas

 - Education for Children

 The 491 visa is a Skilled Work Regional visa and has 14,000 places allocated per year.
 This is a skilled migration (points tested) visa which lasts for an initial five years and it can convert into full Permanent Residency status.
-The 491 is available to Citizens of Hong Kong who must be aged under 45 and hold a skills assessment.

 - Identify an Occupation in Demand